-Navy extends its unbeaten streak to five consecutive
+Navy extends its unbeaten streak at home to seven straight (5-0-2)

 Carin Gabarra is a proven winner.

 Not only was she a success as a forward on the UC-Santa Barbara soccer team and later in her career playing for the United States National Team, but Gabarra has also demonstrated the golden touch when leading others by example.